Carl Ocab, at 12 years old, started tinkering with the internet. He created information websites and forums. By age 13, he started carlocab.com.

-Hi, my name is Carl Ocab or as many call me, the “Kidblogger”.
-I’m an 18-year old kid from the beautiful archipelago Philippines.
+Hi, my name is Carl Ocab, formerly known as the “Kidblogger”.
+I’m from the beautiful archipelago Philippines.

 Here’s a quick “overview” of my story…